marijnbent/logseq-transcriber/README.md

 ## Setup & Configuration

-### 1. Install the Plugin

-- Download the latest release from the plugin marketplace (once available) or load it as an unpacked plugin.
+Download the latest release from the plugin marketplace.
-- To load unpacked:
-  1. Build the plugin: `npm install && npm run build`
-  2. In Logseq, go to the three-dots menu (…) → **Plugins**
-  3. Click **Load unpacked plugin** and select the plugin’s root directory

-### 2. Configure Settings
+### Configure Settings

+Before using, you'll need to configure the plugin settings.

-- Go to Logseq Settings (three-dots menu (…) → **Settings** or press `t s`)
+- Go to the plugin settings:
-- Navigate to **Plugin Settings**
-- Find **Logseq Transcriber** and configure:
   - **API Key**: Your Deepgram API Key (from the [Deepgram Console](https://console.deepgram.com/project/_/api-keys))
   - **Transcription Model**: e.g. `nova-3`, `whisper-large` (defaults to `nova-3`)
-  - **Audio Language**: Choose your audio’s BCP-47 code or “Auto-detect” (see [Deepgram Languages](https://developers.deepgram.com/docs/models-languages-overview))
+  - **Audio Language**: Choose a language or “Auto-detect” (see [Deepgram Languages](https://developers.deepgram.com/docs/models-languages-overview))

 ## Usage

-1. Embed an audio file in a Logseq block (drag-and-drop or `/Upload asset`)
+1. Embed an audio file in a Logseq block
 2. A “🎙️ Transcribe” button appears next to the audio player
 3. Click it—the text changes to “🎙️…” while processing
-4. When done, the transcription is inserted as a new block beneath the audio
+4. The transcription is inserted as a new block beneath the audio
-5. You’ll get a success or failure notification

 ## Notes